Vail Mountain "Insider"

 Ski Shops: The closer to lifts generally speaking the pricier the shop.
 In Lionshead Double Diamond (previously Kenny's, but was sold) is widely regarded as perhaps the best shop in all of Vail.
 Performance Sports has been around for a long time, and the Boot Lab is now renting a full selection of demo Atomic skis.

-In Vail Village the old standby's are Pepi's, Gorsuch, Christy Sports, Vail Sports, and the Mountain Adventure Center (most expensive place to rent in Vail).
+In Vail Village the old standby's are Pepi's, Gorsuch, Christy Sports, and Vail Sports.
 For a less costly rental try the American Ski Exchange or Buzz's Boots & Boards.
 To buy hard or soft goods shop around & ask for a deal.
 You'll probably get one if you're persistent.

-Vail Village also has a pair of outstanding fitting operations.
+Vail Village also has boot fitting operations.
 The Sure Foot shop in the Golden Peak building is at the base of the Vista Bahn lift.
-Gorsuch offers the exceptionally comfortable Strolz foam boots.
+Unfortunately Gorsuch no longer offers Strolz foam boots, but they now have the famous Ertlrenz boot from Germany (if you're loaded with big bucks).
+Has to be seen to be believed.

 If you plan to eat on the mountain - eat early.
 Eat before 11:30 if possible.
 You'll avoid crowds, and you'll get your choice of tables.
-At all the mountain eateries the soup prices will be unbeatable and are always at least a decent value.
+At all the mountain eateries the soups are always good.
 If you don't have to eat on the mountain, the restaurants in the village or Lionshead will absolutely provide more comfortable and higher quality experiences.
 But here's the story on mountain dining.

 Mid-Vail: The primary & busiest mountain restaurant.
 Two levels of general cafeteria style eating and a lower level for kids ski school classes only.
 This place gets really crowded at the noon hour - and even more so on cold days.
 Eat early.
 The food's not bad.
 Burgers are decent & the French fries are terrific.
-There's a good pasta bar & the best deal of all is a soup & sandwich special.
-It's under $?.00 - who knows what this season & is more food than you'll probably be able to eat by yourself.
-You get a choice of various sandwich fillings, small cup of soup, and a soft drink, and that makes this the best lunch value on the mountain.
+There's a good pasta bar & the best deal of all is a soup & sandwich special (assuming it still exists past 2015/16.

 Where you pick up napkins, there's a wide variety of condiments in little packages.
 One of my favorite lunches is just a quick tub of fries (small $) dipped in a variety of concocted sauces picked up from the condiments bins.
 You get the picture.

 Wildwood: Probably our favorite mountain restaurant.
 Lots of smoked foods.
-Really good combo platter lunches with brats, hot dogs, cole slaw, good baked beans.
+Really good combo platter lunches with pulled pork, brats, hot dogs, cole slaw, good baked beans.
 It's a small place at the top of the Hunky Dory lift, but the views of the bowls are great and so is the food.
+It's the only restaurant that serves smoked chicken with wild rice soup - it's a winner.

 If the main restaurant here is slammed, walk a few steps over to the Pavilion.
-Slightly fewer food options but generally less crowded.
+Slightly fewer food options but generally less crowded - or you can carry your tray over from the main section.

 Two Elk: A really beautifully rebuilt (after the fire) mountain lodge.
 Seating has been expanded, but this place gets way crowded.
 The food can be quite good and also very expensive.
 The red beans & rice platter - or the wraps - are probably the most filling decent values.
 I like the custom pizzas.
 The burgers & fries are fine too.
 Always avoid the soft drinks from a value standpoint.
 Get here early to beat the crowd - and find a place to sit inside.

-Adventure Ridge: In all honesty I'm not overwhelmed with this operation.
+Adventure Ridge/Eagle's Nest (at the top of the gondola): In all honesty I'm not overwhelmed with this operation.
 There are plenty of places to eat, but none really stand out.
-If you want a sit down restaurant experience, you can go to the Blue Moon Cafe on the entry level.
-In past years there was a small bistro called Vintners located on the top level - it's no longer open.
+If you want a sit down restaurant experience, you can go to Bistro 14 on the lower entry level of the building.
+In past years there was a small restaurant called Vintners located on the top level - it's no longer open.
 There's also a cafeteria upstairs similar to that at Mid Vail.
 Try the stuffed bakers.
+The best value is rice and beans with all the toppings for $?.?? this year.

-I'm an instructor, so expect a bias.
-If you can't afford the $600+ a day charge for private lessons, here is another suggestion.
+If you can't afford the $900+ a day charge for private lessons, here is another suggestion.

-After 2 P.M. foot traffic is free to use the Gondola in Lionshead without charge.
-Visit Adventure Ridge this way and enjoy a variety of activities (tubing, snowmobiling, ice skating, etc.).
+After 2:00 P.M. foot traffic is free to use the Gondola in Lionshead without charge (this may be changing, so check before attempting).
+Visit Adventure Ridge and enjoy a variety of activities (tubing, snowmobiling, snowbikes, etc.).

 Miscellaneous Information and Other Things To Do:

 Every base lift area in the morning is staffed by guest service volunteers in red jackets.
 They offer free grooming reports.
 Pick one up and keep it with you on the mountain all day.
 These people are invaluable resources for local knowledge.
-Ask them questions.
+Ask them all kinds of questions.
 They'll help you.

-On the mountain, if you want a break from skiing, visit the Forest Service Discovery Center in the yurt next to the Gondola terminal at the top of Lionshead.
-In town take a stroll through the history of skiing in Colorado at the Ski Museum located in the village parking structure.
+On the mountain, if you want a break from skiing, visit the Discovery Center in the yurt next to the Gondola terminal at the top of Lionshead.
+In town take a stroll through the history of skiing in Colorado at the Ski and Snowboard Museum located in the village parking structure.

 Orthopedic Assistance.
 In the unlikely event you develop joint or bone breakage problems while enjoying your stay here, you have a choice of being repaired by one of two world class operations based here in Vail.
 The Steadman-Hawkins Clinic is best known and might be the firm of choice - as long as you are recognized as being a world class athlete.
 Should the world not be familiar with your name, be prepared for a long wait to be serviced.

-If you're just a normal human being, the reality is that you'll get better care and far prompter service at Vail Orthopaedics & Sports Medicine.
+If you're just a normal human being, the reality is that you'll get better care and far prompter service at Vail Summit Orthopaedics.
 All of the physicians in both firms have similar core competencies.
-Since the writer of this article has had experience dealing with both clinics, my recommendation would be to contact Dr. John Gottlieb or Dr. Lonnie Chipman at Vail Orthopaedics (970-476-7220).
+Since the writer of this article has had experience dealing with both clinics, my recommendation would be to contact Dr. William Sterett at Vail Orthopaedics (970-476-7220).

 Beaver Creek.
-If you drive to that area, parking is free at the base lots.
-(Note.
-Free parking at the base will end with the 2008/09 season.)
 Use the West Lot or the newest upper day skier lot serviced by the new access lifts.
 You'll understand the logic of this at the end of the day.
 Better yet, drive to Arrowhead and use their free day skier lot with shuttle service to the lift.
 Just be careful at the end of the day to be certain you get back to Arrowhead before the lift system between there and Beaver Creek shuts down.
-If you don't want to drive to Beaver Creek from Vail, there's a $5 each way (2004/05 season) shuttle service from the Vail Transportation Center directly to the Centennial Lift.
+If you don't want to drive to Beaver Creek from Vail, there's a $5 (hopefully still the same charge) each way shuttle service from the Vail Transportation Center directly to the Centennial Lift.
 Be patient on the ride.
 There are lots of stops along the way.

 If you simply want a break from skiing and this resort altogether, do the drive to Glenwood Springs through the spectacular canyon of that name and cook your bones in the world famous hot springs pool.
 Or, try a few runs at what we feel is a truly nice small ski area - Sunlight Mountain.
 Afterwards, if you're so inclined, you can take another hour & drive to the Aspen area to see how some other beautiful people live - but please come back to Vail when you're finished there.